 Related article: Circle vs. Square Chemex Filters: Which Should You Use?

-If you are using a 3 cup version of the Chemex or want to buy one, you can check out these coffee filters:
+If you are using a 3-cup version of the Chemex or want to buy one, you can check out these coffee filters:

 However, if you’d like to use an unbleached coffee filter for your coffee, you can check them out here.
-Here are the unbleached filters for the Chemex and here for the Hario V60.

-I’ve tested both the bleached and unbleached coffee filters and can find no difference between them.
-However, always make sure you rinse the coffee filter and throw the water out before brewing your coffee.
+However, always rinse the coffee filter and throw out the water before brewing your coffee.
 This will get rid of the papery taste the filter tends to leave behind.

 4. Recommended for steeping coffee